tsurdilo/my-temporal-dockercompose/README.md

 You can try playing with the options if you want.
 For this demo we just assume default entry point options are uses as defined there.

+### Building Temporalite image with Docker

+This option still builds the image but instead of us building manually utilizes the docker compose "build" tag to have Docker build it from deployment.

+### Deploying via Compose

+    docker network create temporal-network
+    docker compose -f docker-compose-temporalite2.yml up

 ### What's all included?